dianfu/sc/cn.zh-CN/Flink全托管/Flink SQL参考/DDL语句/创建数据维表/Elasticsearch维表.md

   'connector' = 'blackhole'
 );

-INSERT INTO sink
+INSERT INTO blackhole_sink
 SELECT e.*, w.*
-  FROM event AS e
+  FROM datagen_source AS e
-JOIN white_list FOR SYSTEM_TIME AS OF e.proctime AS w
+JOIN es_dim FOR SYSTEM_TIME AS OF e.proctime AS w
 ON e.id = w.id;
 ```